tbedford/Website-Test/source/articles/how-python-saved-my-sanity.md

     i = i + 1
 ```

+It was clean, simple, obvious code - I rarely had to visit Stack
+Overflow or look things up.

 I was getting real insight into the authors and how frequently they
 submitted, how many pieces they'd written and how long they'd been
 writing for the site.
 This was real data mining (albeit on a small